 The cooler months present an opportunity to:

 Remember, if you see any unusual signs of disease or death in your pigs, horses or other livestock, report it immediately to the Emergency Animal Disease Hotline on 1800 675 888.

-Japanese encephalitis virus is a mosquito borne virus, a flavivirus, that may infect a range of species including waterbirds, pigs, horses and donkeys, cattle, sheep, goats, water buffalo, chickens and others.
+Japanese encephalitis (JE) virus is a mosquito borne virus, a flavivirus, that may infect a range of species including waterbirds, pigs, horses and donkeys, cattle, sheep, goats, water buffalo, chickens and others.
 These animals act as sentinels (or indicators), highlighting the presence of the disease in the environment.

-Japanese encephalitis virus (JEV) is a mosquito-borne viral disease, which is maintained in nature by transmission cycles involving Culex sp. mosquitoes, certain species of wild and domestic birds and pigs.
-Humans may also become infected resulting in encephalitis (inflammation of the brain) and death in severe cases.
+Japanese encephalitis virus (JEV) is a mosquito-borne viral disease, which is maintained in nature by transmission cycles involving Culex sp. mosquitoes, certain species of wild and domestic birds.
+Pigs are a known amplifying host of the JE virus.

 Waterbirds, particularly wading birds, such as herons and egrets, are the main natural reservoirs of JEV and are important amplifying hosts.